schwingle/this-is-only-a-test/index.md

 Learn more about config.php parameters at [Core Config.php Parameters](https://doc.owncloud.org/server/latest/admin_manual/configuration/server/config_sample_php_parameters.html).

-### Create a New User Account
+## Create a User Account

-Create new users on the User management page of your ownCloud Web UI.
+Create a new user on the User management page of your ownCloud Web UI.

    1. Enter the new user’s login name and initial password.
    2. Optionally, assign groups.